ds-dotsoft/ds-rpc/README.md

 end)
 ```

-You can find working example code in `fivem-rpc/example` folder.
+You can find working example code in `example` folder.

 ## Usage